sariabuqoura/CISSP/README.md

 * Candidate Screening and Hiring
   * screening is based on the sensitivity and classfication defined by the job description.
 * Onboarding: Employment Agreements and Policies
-  * Onboarding is the process of adding new hire into the organization
+  * Onboarding is the process of adding new hire into the organization and review and sign documents and polices
+  * principle of least privilege (true applicaiton needs low level granular control over all resources )
+  *  NDA is used to protect the confidential information. may required to sign it again once leacing to confirm
+* Employee Oversight
+  *

+  *